 The fastest way to launch a Windows program is by using a keyboard shortcut.
 The keyboard shortcut or in short, Hotkeys is just a combination of a few keyboard keys assigned to do a task.
-And, Windows 10 comes with many preassigned hotkeys.
-Like, to open Windows Settings app, you can press Windows + I key.
+And, Windows 11 comes with many preassigned hotkeys.
+Like, to open Windows Settings app, you can press the Windows + I key.
 However, sometimes existing Windows Keyboard shortcuts aren’t enough.
-By that I mean, what if, you want to launch a specific software.
+By that I mean, what if, you want to launch a specific software?
 Or, want to open a specific folder or document using Keyboard Shortcuts.
-In that case, you can create custom keyboard shortcuts in Windows 10.
+In that case, you can create custom keyboard shortcuts in Windows 11.
 Custom Hotkeys can help you to complete regular tasks faster.

 Method 1: Set Keyboard Shortcut from Properties Window.

-2. Type explorer shell:AppsFolder in command prompt, and hit the enter key.
+2. Type the following command in the command prompt, and hit the enter key.
 This command will open the application list window.

 3. Right-Click on the App that you want to launch through keyboard shortcuts.
 And, then click on “Create Shortcut”.
 After that, click on yes to place the shortcut on the Desktop.